inspec/inspec-aws/docs/resources/aws_route_table.md

 # aws\_route\_table

 Use the `aws_route_table` InSpec audit resource to test the properties of a single route or route table.
 A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.
-This particular resource also test properties of a Route.

 ## Syntax

-This resource expects a single parameter that uniquely identifies the Route Table.
+This resource expects a single parameter that uniquely identifies the route table.
 You may pass it as a string, or as the value in a hash:

     describe aws_route_table('rtb-123abcde') do
       it { should exist }